replikativ/incognito/README.md

   {:tag 'org.joda.time.DateTime, :value "2017-04-17T13:11:29.977Z"})

 ```
-*NOTE*: The syntax quote for the read handler is necessary so you can
+*NOTE*: The syntax quote for the read handler is necessary such that you can
 deserialize unknown classes.

 A write-handler has to return an associative datastructure which is